Israel vs. Palestine

 This matters because Israel mobilized its army yesterday, and is prepping for a ground assault on the Gaza Strip.
 If they do, it could be the spark needed to light a potentially nuclear fire.
 All it takes is an Iranian reaction.
 First, supporters will pledge aid to each side.
 Then weapons.
 Then troops.

 The international truces, alliances, and pledges to nations and their allies are forged for peace, but could lead us to war.
 The same powder-keg almost went off in Korea a few years ago when the North fired missiles on the South.
 Miraculously, the issue was quickly negotiated and tapered down.
-If war broke out, the United States would have come to the aid of South Korea, and China to the North, each seeking to blast the other to Kingdom come.
+If war broke out, the United States would have come to the aid of South Korea, and China to the North, each seeking to blast the other out of existence.

 Now you’re caught up.
 Both sides have occupied the area since the beginning of man.
 Both sides have strong religious ties.
 Both sides have killed.
 Both sides have had casualties.
 Both sides want peace.
 Which makes this conflict all the more confounding.